veblush/CppAuParser/README.rst

  * GCC 4.4 or newer
  * Clang 2.9 or newer

-Because I want to use full c++11 features like scoped enum, lambda expression, ranged-for, etc.
+I want to use full c++11 features like scoped enum, lambda expression, ranged-for, etc.
 But to support old compilers which support c++11 partially, only limited c++11 features is used as following:

  * auto keyword